-- a) Maximise the percentage of active shopfront to public streets. - b) Buildings are built primarily to the street edge. - c) Glazed shop fronts are provided at the interface with the street. - d) Wide awnings or verandahs are provided to the main street to provide pedestrian amenity. - e) Shop fronts and awnings return around corners. - f) Building design reflects a human and village scale. - g) Buildings provide an appropriate environmental response to encourage pedestrian activity, seating and gathering spaces and contributing to safety and security. - h) Two storey scale forms are provided at key road intersections within the centre. - i) Entry areas to internalised retail areas are well defined and highly legible. - j) The impact of deliveries should be minimised through location and separation of those activities. - k) Predominantly light reflective roofs to be used.
+- Maximise the percentage of active shopfront to public streets. a) - b) Buildings are built primarily to the street edge. - Glazed shop fronts are provided at the interface with the street. c) - Wide awnings or verandahs are provided to the main street to provide pedestrian d) amenity. - Shop fronts and awnings return around corners. e) - f) Building design reflects a human and village scale. - Buildings provide an appropriate environmental response to encourage pedestrian g) activity, seating and gathering spaces and contributing to safety and security. - Two storey scale forms are provided at key road intersections within the centre. h) - Entry areas to internalised retail areas are well defined and highly legible. i) - The impact of deliveries should be minimised through location and separation of j) those activities. - Predominantly light reflective roofs to be used k)

-- a) Any supermarket facility has an 'open' exterior. - b) Incorporate the principles of Crime Prevention Through Environmental Design (CPTED) in the design of the Local Centre. - c) Incorporate landscape into all external areas and minimize hard surfaces. - d) Provide sufficient canopy cover and shade to external areas including tree planting at one tree per 6 bays within car parking areas.
+- a) Any supermarket facility has an 'open' exterior - b) Incorporate the principles of Crime Prevention Through Environmental Design (CPTED) in the design of the Local Centre. - Incorporate landscape into all external areas and minimize hard surfaces.
+C) - Provide sufficient canopy cover and shade to external areas including tree planting at one tree per 6 bays within car parking areas.